ryanlail/ryanlail/README.md

 # Hi, I'm Ryan 👋

-I'm an engineer with interests in **AI safety**.
+I'm an engineer with research interests in **AI safety**.
 Currently, my work involves detecting and measuring AI failures.

 Currently a Founding Engineer at [Composo AI](https://composo.ai), building AI evaluation for alignment & safety in high-stakes domains.